Thomas Abney

 Abney was a pious man, and no business or festivity, was allowed to interrupt his religious observances.
 It was said that "on the day he became Lord Mayor, he withdrew from the Guildhall after supper, read prayers at home, and then returned to his guests".
 For thirty-six years he kept Dr Isaac Watts, as his guest and friend, at his mansion at Stoke Newington.

 In 1700, Abney married Mary Gunston, who was surprisingly independent.
-It was Mary Abney who gave his name to Abney Park in Stoke Newington.
+It was Mary Abney who gave her name to Abney Park in Stoke Newington.
 Abney had a nephew also named Thomas Abney, who was a judge.